CharlieCard: Bike CharlieCard

 On September 18, 2008, two 150-bike parking cages were made available at the Alewife station, next to the MBTA parking garage.
 Since then, a number of MBTA stations have been provided with secure, monitored bicycle parking cages.
 Previously, access to these cages required a free special Bike CharlieCard.
 However, as of the spring of 2013, any CharlieCard can be registered for bike cage access.

+Free & Reduced Fare cards

+Some riders also qualify for free or reduced fare.

+Children under the age of 11, people who are Legally Blind, uniformed military personnel, uniformed police officers, uniformed firefighters and select government officials all ride free.
+Legally Blind people may request a Blind Access CharlieCard.
+All other non-fare-paying riders are let in by MBTA personnel - often upon presentation of ID.

+People with certain disabilities, people on Medicare, people 65 and over, some middle and high school students in participating schools, and people 18–25 with low income are eligible for a reduced fare.

 Purchase options

 When the MBTA transitioned to CharlieCards, they gave cards to riders for free.
 The cards gives a discount to CharlieCard users that began with the fare increase that took effect on January 1, 2007, and continued giving discounts with later fare increases.
 The MBTA continues providing the cards free of charge at pass offices, stations throughout the system and local retailers.
 Certain types of CharlieCards have reduced fares, including those for senior citizens, disabled citizens and students.

 CharlieCards can be reloaded, and CharlieTickets can be purchased at Fare Vending Machines (FVMs) in transit stations, and elsewhere in the system, including buses.
 The fareboxes on buses and light rail trains accept CharlieCards, CharlieTickets and cash.
 In 2020, MBTA announced plans to phase out cash payments by 2025.

 The bulk of the MBTA's vehicles and stations were transitioned to the CharlieCard-compatible system throughout 2006, with Fields Corner the last to be converted on December 22, 2006.

 Fare Vending Machines are available at stations throughout the system, at Logan International Airport, and inside Fenway Park, and at stations on the Green Line D branch.
 Proof-of-Payment Validation machines are installed at select stops on the other Green Line branches.